“The best bridge between despair and hope is a good night’s sleep.”

 The best bedroom is a dark, cool, and gadget-free bedroom.

 Personally, I start my evening at around 4:00 pm.
 First, I look at my schedule for the next day and jot down five things I need to do tomorrow.
-If something is on my mind, I write about it and let it go.
-I shut down my computer, put on my cool blue-light-blocking glasses, roll out, meditate, and spend some time with my honey.
+Then, if something is on my mind, I write about it and let it go.
+Then, I shut down my computer, put on my cool blue-light-blocking glasses, roll out, meditate, and spend some time with my honey.
 On Tuesday, Wednesday, and Thursday, I watch an hour of my favorite TV.
 I also use this time to stretch.

 10) Get plenty of sunshine during the day.

 Daylight is key to regulating sleep patterns.
-Get outside in natural sunlight for at least thirty minutes each day (preferably wearing very little or nude if you can); do wear sunblock on your face.
+Get outside in natural sunlight for at least thirty minutes each day (preferably wearing very little or nude if you can); wear sunblock on your face.
 Try to go outside as much as you can, even during the winter months.

 I take a walk each day in the morning in addition to some nude sunbathing during summer.